mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Churn and its tributaries
 - The flood risk remains.

 Flooding of low lying land and roads is expected to continue, river levels along the River Churn remain high, particularly in Cerney Wick.
-The weather forecast is for dry conditions to continue through today, 27 December, overnight and into tomorrow, 28 December 2025.
+The weather forecast is for dry conditions to continue through today, 28 December, overnight and into tomorrow, 29 December 2025.
 River levels are falling very slowly.
 We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00, midday, on the 28 December 2025 or as the situation changes.
+This message will be updated by 12:00, midday, on the 29 December 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
 - The flood risk remains.

-Flooding of low lying land and roads is expected to continue as river levels along the River Windrush remain high, particularly in Bourton on the Water, Witney, Standlake and Newbridge areas.
-The weather forecast is for dry conditions to continue through today, 27 December, overnight and into tomorrow, 28 December 2025.
+Flooding of low lying land and roads is expected to continue as river levels along the River Windrush remain high, particularly in Bourton on the Water and Newbridge areas.
+The weather forecast is for dry conditions to continue through today, 28 December, overnight and into tomorrow, 29 December 2025.
 We expect river levels to remain high over the next few days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00, midday, on the 28 December 2025 or as the situation changes.
+This message will be updated by 12:00, midday, on the 29 December 2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - High river levels have led to flooding of land close to the River Glyme.